AbiAravind-coder/smart_irrigation/README.md

 ---

-## 🔗 Next Steps
-- Week 2: Build a UI or deploy the model
-- Add visualization and prediction interface

-> 💡 *This Week 1 work lays the foundation for smart and efficient irrigation management using AI.*
+This Week 1 work lays the foundation for smart and efficient irrigation management using AI.*